CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/SafeHaven5.0.0-Release-Notes.md

 #### Built-in network isolation capability via GUI
 Introduced built-in network isolation capability via GUI for recovery servers running on the same subnet as the recovery SRN.

-**NOTE**:This feature is ONLY available for use cases where the recovery site is CenturyLink Cloud (CLC).
+**NOTE**:This feature is ONLY available for Windows Production VMs when the recovery site is CenturyLink Cloud (CLC).

 ### Upgrade Path
 This is the first major release in the SafeHaven-5 product line and there is no upgrade path from any previous SafeHaven versions.
 Even the appliances (CMS/SRN) used in previous versions cannot be reused in SafeHaven-5 since it uses Ubuntu-16.04 as the base OS for the first time (in comparision, SafeHaven-4 uses Ubuntu-14.04 as the base OS).